Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 The Healthcare Anchor

-Healthcare remains a significant secondary employer across Montgomery County — Valley Medical Center, Good Samaritan, El Camino Health, and Stanford Health Care collectively employ tens of thousands of local workers.
-Healthcare employment is relatively recession-resistant, which provides a consistent floor under housing demand even during tech sector downturns.
-Healthcare-driven relocation buyers concentrate in mid-range Dayton neighborhoods and create sustained demand in the $900K–$195K range.
+Healthcare is the other major sector across Montgomery County.
+Miami Valley Hospital (Premier Health's flagship downtown), Kettering Medical Center, Good Samaritan North, Grandview Medical Center, and Dayton Children's Hospital collectively employ tens of thousands of workers.
+Healthcare employment is relatively recession-resistant, which provides a consistent floor under housing demand.
+Healthcare-driven relocation buyers concentrate in Kettering, Centerville, Oakwood, and north Dayton, and create sustained demand in the $180,000–$280,000 range.

 Population Trends — The Honest Picture